How To Plan A Just Us Elopement Ceremony

 This is your chance to personalize your ceremony and express your love and commitment for one another.
 Here are some ideas for creating your own elopement ceremony.
 I recommend writing everything down that you plan, and then you can preserve it in a folder or binder as a wedding keepsake!

-Writing your own DIY elopement ceremony can be a little overwhelming, but it’s also important if you want your ceremony to be beautiful and memorable instead of awkward.
+Writing your own DIY elopement ceremony can be a little overwhelming, but it’s also important if you want your ceremony to be beautiful and memorable instead of awkward or rushed.
 Plus, it’s a great way to personalize your big day.
-Here are a few tips to help you get started:
+Here’s an example of a ceremony script:

 When two people decide to elope, it is a deeply personal decision.
 There is no wrong way to do it.